 Legislation passed under the Reform and Consumer Protection Act allows a whistleblower who voluntarily provides information to the SEC that leads to a recovery of $1 million or more, up to 30 percent recovery of the amount collected.
 Under the statute, a whistleblower is an individual who provides original information relating to a violation of either securities or commodities trading laws that: (1) derive from independent knowledge or analysis, (2) not previously known to the government agency, and (3) not derived from public information.

-Lawyers Who Have Successfully Handled High-Profile Cases
+Successfully Handled High-Profile Cases

 Our lawyers have represented some of the most high-profile whistleblowers in Texas and the nation in recent years, including Sherron Watkins, the whistleblower who first brought to light corporate malfeasance at Enron.
 To learn more about whistleblower claims in Texas and nationwide, please see our Whistleblower FAQ.